dolthub/docs/content/introduction/use-cases/audit.md

 ## Soft Deletes

 A technique to add audit capability to an existing database is to add [soft deletes](https://www.dolthub.com/blog/2022-11-03-soft-deletes/).
 Soft delete is the use various techniques to mark data as inactive instead of deleting it.
 This is strictly worse than a version controlled database for audit purposes.
-With soft deletes, nn operator can still modify data or the application can make mistakes.
+With soft deletes, an operator can still modify data or the application can make mistakes.
 In Dolt, every write is part of the audit log.
+It is far more difficult for an operator to change Dolt history.

 ## Change Data Capture